MucusMerchant/AeroBing-Firmware/lib/shart/README.md

 - radio communication protocol, including commands to send to the Teensy
 - switched to SDFat, faster sd library
 ### Version 1.0
+- TODO: important, get rid of ICM 'DMP' auto-calibration so we can do it ourselves :( thank u anyway @ZaneL
-- TODO: overhaul of debugging and configuration system
+- TODO: overhaul of debugging and configuration system is needed
+    - a clear distinction in config between usb mode and radio mode (for both sending and receiving packets)
 - TODO: improve timekeeping (switch to uint64_t, calibrate before transmit, etc.)
+- TODO: implement way to receive commands